anidea/Anidea-FX-Framework/README.md

   RELAY_OVERRIDE_ENABLE[1] = 1;
 ```

-There is also a game called "empty" that has nothing running and all inputs enabled that serves as a manual prop controller.
+There is also a game called "empty" that has nothing running and all inputs/outputs enabled that serves as a manual prop controller.

 ## Network Communication